CartoonSketch/HDP-Project/README.md

 ## ML Model Used

-- Algorithm: TabPFN (Tabular Prior-data Fitted Network)
+- TabPFN (Tabular Prior-data Fitted Network)

 - Accuracy: Approx. 85% (can vary depending on dataset and preprocessing)